aggregat4/dendriform/JOURNAL.md

 ## 2020-02-09 lit-html refactoring done

 redom and hyperscript have been removed from the project and everything renders with lit-html.
 Had to fix a few errors that were there regardless of the rendering approach.
 For the moment everything works except for the popup menu.

+## 2020-02-12

+Realized dialogs do not work.
+Refactored a bunch of code around.
+Then noticed that I misunderstood something fundamental about custom elements: you don't have access to children defined inside of the custom element in the HTML.
+At least not just like that.
+I'd rather not go shadow dom and templates and slots so I need to find another way to embed the menu items into the menu.